Global leader in Disability Studies, University of Leeds hosts inaugural Conference

 The conference brings together researchers, practitioners, policy makers and activists from around the world (including the US, India and Europe) to share and debate research, ideas and developments in disability studies.
 From within the University of Leeds, participants are drawn from the Faculties of Social Sciences, Arts, Humanities and Culture, Engineering and Physical Sciences, Medicine and Health, and Leeds University Business School, demonstrating a wealth of cross-disciplinary expertise in disability studies

-Keynote speakers include leading British disability activist Bob Williams-Findlay and our own Dr Miro Griffiths, Lecturer in Social Policy and Disability Studies and Co-Director of its Centre for Disability Studies, both alumni of the MA Disability Studies.
+Keynote speakers include leading British disability activist Bob Williams-Findlay and our own Dr Miro Griffiths, Lecturer in Social Policy and Disability Studies and Co-Director of the Centre for Disability Studies, both alumni of the MA Disability Studies.

 Other keynotes include Professor Sami Schalk, author and Professor of Gender and Women's Studies at the University of Wisconsin-Madison, and Dr Marie Sépulchre, Senior Lecturer at the School of Social Work at Lund University in Sweden.